 Hasu-Seizo is a family-owned and operated business based in Seattle that sells handcrafted artisan Japanese knives.
-Our knives, the Sakai Takayuki brand, are manufactured by our family, blacksmiths, and other master craftsmen in Osaka.
+Our knives come from a range of Japanese blacksmiths from a variety of prefectures.
+Our primary knife maker, the Sakai Takayuki brand, is manufactured by our family, blacksmiths, and other master craftsmen in Osaka.

 Our passion for the history and traditions of the Japanese knife-making process inspired us to start Hasu-Seizo.
 We want to educate our customers about the various Japanese knife types and why they're so unique.
 Our online Japanese knife store has the best kitchen knives to help you achieve your full potential in the kitchen.

 There are several ways to distinguish a Japanese knife from a Western-style knife.
 Generally speaking, Japanese knives are lighter and feel more balanced when you're holding them.
 They're made of stainless steel or a type of high-carbon steel called Yasugi hagane, which is hand-forged by professionals to be harder and thinner.
+Additionally, traditional Japanese kitchen knives are single bevel while the Western style knives are double bevel.
 These qualities make them well-suited to precise tasks.

 The Japanese knife-making process has a rich history that can be traced back to the Sengoku period (1467-1568 CE) with the perfection of the katana.
 It's a complex art that has been passed down through generations through hard work and apprenticeship.